Explicit coverings of families of elliptic surfaces by squares of curves: Abstract

 \section{Abstract}

 We show that, for each $n>0$, there is a family of elliptic surfaces which are covered by the square of a curve of genus $2n+1$, and whose Hodge structures have an action by $\Q(\sqrt{-n})$.
-By considering the case $n=3$, we show that one particular family of K3 surfaces are covered by the square of genus $7$.
-Using this, we construct a correspondence between the square of a curve of genus $7$ and a general K3 surface in $\P^4$ with $15$ ordinary double points up to isogeny.
-This gives an explicit proof of the Kuga-Satake-Deligne correspondence for these K3 surfaces and any K3 surfaces isogenous to them, and further, a proof of the Hodge conjecture for the squares of these surfaces.
+By considering the case $n=3$, we show that one particular family of K3 surfaces are covered by the squares of curves of genus~$7$.
+Using this, we construct a correspondence between the square of a curve of genus~$7$ and a general K3 surface in $\P^4$ with $15$ ordinary double points up to a map of finite degree of K3 surfaces.
+This gives an explicit proof of the Kuga-Satake-Deligne correspondence for these K3 surfaces and any K3 surfaces related to them by maps of finite degree, and further, a proof of the Hodge conjecture for the squares of these surfaces.
 We conclude that the motives of these surfaces are Kimura-finite.
 Our analysis gives a birational equivalence between a moduli space of curves with additional data and the moduli space of these K3 surfaces with a specific elliptic fibration.